 As you get more comfortable in the kitchen, it’s fun to perk up your meals with ingredients from other cultures.
 Here are some common foods, cooking tips and heart-healthy dishes from around the globe to get you started.

-Mexican –Corn, tomatoes, low-sodium beans, chili peppers, avocados, chili powder, whole wheat tortillas (choose tortillas with the lowest amount of sodium and saturated fat and zero grams trans fat)
+- Foods: Corn, tomatoes, low-sodium beans, chili peppers, avocados, chili powder, whole wheat tortillas or corn tortillas (choose tortillas with the lowest amount of sodium and saturated fat and made without hydrogenated oils).

 2 avocados, chopped